Our Team

 Founder & President

-She has worked with major arts organizations across Canada and the U.S., including GRAMMY Foundation, San Francisco’s Word for Word, Toronto Symphony Orchestra, National Arts Centre Orchestra, Baltimore Symphony Orchestra, The Cleveland Orchestra, Opera Lyra Ottawa, Pasadena Symphony, and Toronto’s Tafelmusik Baroque Orchestra.
-Alison has written study guides, guidelines, and professional development materials for teaching artists and online multi-media learning collections, such as the Virtual Museum of Canada.
+Alison has worked with major arts organizations across Canada and the U.S., including GRAMMY Foundation, San Francisco’s Word for Word, Toronto Symphony Orchestra, National Arts Centre Orchestra, Baltimore Symphony Orchestra, The Cleveland Orchestra, Opera Lyra Ottawa, Pasadena Symphony, Tafelmusik Baroque Orchestra and Winspear Centre|Edmonton Symphony Orchestra.
+She has developed numerous education products and online multi-media learning collections, and professional learning materials for teaching artists.

-Alison is currently based in Toronto, Ontario, Canada.
+Alison is based in Toronto, Ontario, Canada.

 Catherine West